 Evaluation of limits for certain system parameters, such as transmitter unwanted emissions (spurious and out-of-band), and receiver blocking or intermodulation levels.

-SEAMCAT assumes flat Earth model for calculating path geometries and propagation losses, this limits the range of considered standard interference scenarios to terrestrial configurations and non-path-specific propagation models.
+SEAMCAT assumes a flat Earth model for calculating path geometries and propagation losses.
+This limits the range of considered standard interference scenarios to terrestrial configurations and non-path-specific propagation models.
 Certain aeronautical and space-to-Earth paths can also be modelled if suitable propagation models are used.

 Understanding radio jargon

 Many common terms in RF engineering are used differently depending on the specific community where they are used.
-The following gives an example (non exhaustive) of the variety of terms that you can find.
+The following gives a non-exhaustive example of the variety of terms that can be found.

 C (i.e. the wanted signal level) is referred to in different radio standards and documents as follows.
 It is specified for a given sensitivity and a given desensitisation.